sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/performance-dashboard/index.md

 When you run this in production make sure to checkout [our production guidelines](#production-guidelines).

 ## Docker compose file
 We have prepared a Docker Compose file that downloads and sets up Graphite/Grafana and sitespeed.io with a couple of example dashboards.
 It works perfectly when you want to try it out on localhost, but if you want to run it in production, you should modify it by making sure that the metrics are stored outside of your container/volumes.
-If you prefer InfluxDB over Graphite, you can use that too, but right now we only have one ready-made dashboard for InfluxDB.
+If you prefer InfluxDB over Graphite, you can use that too, but right now we only have [one ready-made dashboard](https://github.com/sitespeedio/grafana-bootstrap-docker/blob/master/dashboards/influxdb/pageSummary.json) for InfluxDB (thank you Olivier Jan for contributing to that dashboard!).

 ## Pre-made dashboards
 We insert ready-made dashboards with a Docker container using curl, making it easy for you to get started.
 You can check out the container with the dashboards here: [https://github.com/sitespeedio/grafana-bootstrap-docker](https://github.com/sitespeedio/grafana-bootstrap-docker)